Feeling anxious from time to time doesn’t necessarily mean you have an anxiety disorder. Here’s how you can tell which one you’re experiencing.

 Anxiety can be useful, even if it’s not pleasant to experience.
 When your anxiety response is working as intended, it can help you anticipate harmful events and activate fight, flight, or freeze, which is your built-in survival mechanism.

-While most people feel anxious at some point in life, fewer live with an anxiety disorder.
+While most people feel anxious at some point in life, like when taking a test, fewer live with an anxiety disorder.
 About

 When your natural anxiety response seems to be firing all the time or is significantly getting in the way of your daily life, it might mean you’re experiencing an anxiety disorder.